This post may contain affiliate links. Please read our disclosure policy.

 This sausage stew recipe is hearty, easy to make, and has a tasty mix of vegetables for a flavorful and filling meal!
 It has only 15 minutes of prep time.

 Love stews?
-Try my Beef Stew or Hamburger Stew.
+Try my Beef Stew, this Easy Chicken Stew, or Hamburger Stew.

 Sausage stew is one of those cozy recipes that’s not at all hard to make and you can have on the table quickly.
-It’s one of my go-to meals when I don’t really feel like putting in a ton of effort and is loaded with sausage, beans, and veggies.
+It’s one of my go-to meals when I don’t really feel like putting in a ton of effort and is loaded with sausage, beans, and veggies in a savory broth.

-• Veggies – carrots and red bell peppers.
-Their sweetness fabulously complements the sausage!
+- Veggies – carrots and red bell peppers have a sweetness that fabulously complements the sausage!

 How to make sausage stew